vitruv-tools/Maven-Build-Parent/readme.md

 - replaces the POM of a project with an effective, flattened POM
 - configured to remove references to external repositories
 - can be used for dependency wrapper modules
+- removes empty tags, so be careful with tags that are required for deployment, e.g., `description`

 #### `maven-shade-plugin`